 If you insist on earbuds without ear tips, pay less cash (at $39 at Amazon) and pick up the relatively more secure Urbanista Lisbon, with its loop stabilizer.
 It’s true you can’t EQ this one without a third party app, but it’ll stay in and do most of what you want, while keeping you aware of the environment.

 Of course, maybe you think the Nothing Ear (stick) looks cool.
 You should look at the Nothing Ear 1, which fits better, cancel noise better, and sounds better than the Ear (stick).
 For the improved fit and sound, it’s worth the price difference of $99 at Amazon.

 Maybe you want just a good set of earbuds for music, and noise canceling isn’t important to you, which is why you’ve considered the Nothing Ear (stick).
 In which case, you still need a good fit to get a good sound.
 Regardless of whether you’re team Android or Apple, the Sennheiser CX True Wireless offers the superior aptX codec (for Android), or AAC (for Apple).
 Sennheiser’s app works no matter which device you use as well.
 It’s simply a good sounding set of buds and competently executed.

-A more flexible option than the Nothing Ear (stick) is something with noise cancelling and a transparency mode for the times when you want to block out noise, or want to pipe some of the environment into your ears.
+A more flexible option than the Nothing Ear (stick) is something with noise canceling and a transparency mode for the times when you want to block out noise, or want to pipe some of the environment into your ears.
 For not much difference in price (at $99.99 at Amazon), the Samsung Galaxy Buds 2 ought to satisfy plenty of Android owners, supplying a good sound and reasonably good active noise canceling. iPhone users should check out first generation of Apple AirPods Pro, which saw a price drop to $179.99 at Best Buy when the AirPods Pro (2nd generation) came out.
 With a better fit and some Apple exclusive features like spatial audio and the H1 chip, it’s a wise pick.